-The security analysts spend hours to find a vulnerability within the app installed in the refrigerator and the mobile app (PlayStore link) developed by Samsung to wirelessly control the refrigerator, and found out that they were able to conduct man-in-the-middle attack to gain access to the Gmail login credentials, if they have an access to the Wi-Fi connectivity.
+The security analysts spend hours to find a vulnerability within the app installed in the refrigerator and the mobile app (PlayStore link) developed by Samsung to wirelessly control the refrigerator, and found out that they were able to conduct a man-in-the-middle attack to gain access to the Gmail login credentials, if they have an access to the Wi-Fi connectivity.

 Even though the software in the fridge does provide SSL (Secure Sockets Layer) encryption to establish an encrypted link but in reality, it completely failed to validate SSL certificates.
 This means that anyone with some knowledge about hacking could pretend to be Google and gain access to the victim’s login credentials.

 “Whilst the fridge implements SSL, it FAILS to validate SSL certificates, thereby enabling man-in-the-middle attacks against most connections.
 This includes those made to Google’s servers to download Gmail calendar information for the on-screen display.”

 Apart from that, security researchers even attempted to find vulnerabilities within the refrigerator’s firmware as well as the pre-installed Google Calendar app but failed to find any due to lack of access.